Egarder/DAB_Handin3/BirthClinicPlanning/README.txt

 ======================================   Clean up  =========================================

 Step D:

-1) Right click at the database at your local sql server, and delete the database.
+1) Control that the data is as expected in your mongoDb by accessing the database from either your console or mongodbcompass application.

+2) Delete the database

 Now you are ready to start over from step A.